bitstorm/modern-webdev-wicket/README.md

 ### Manage CSS and JavaScript libraries with WebJars and Maven

 WebJars is a project aimed to provide client-side libraries distributions as Maven dependency.
-Using classpath URLs we can read SCSS files directly from our WebJars dependency.
+In this way these libraries can be read directly from JAR files as regular dependecies.
+In addition there are already numerous Java libraries meant to integrate WebJars with the most popular web frameworks, Wicket included.

 For example let's say we are using the WebJars dependency for Bootstrap 5.3.3:

 ```xml
 <dependency>